Vientiane Prefecture: Demographics

 The prefecture had a population of 820,942 as of the 2015 census.
 The prefecture's average annual population growth during the period of 1995–2005 was 2.79%.
 The main ethnic group in the province is Lao.

 Landmarks

-Some of the important landmarks in the Vientiane city are That Luang Stupa (Great Sacred Stupa), Lao National Museum, Haw Phra Kaew Museum, Wat Sisaket, Patuxay Monument, Revolutionary Monument, Wat Simuang, Wat Ongtue, Wat Inpeng, Ta Lat Sao (Morning Market), Suan Wattanatham Bandapao (National Ethnic Cultural Park), Khau Midthaphab (Friendship Bridge), Xieng Khouan Buddha Park and the Hinkhanna Waterfall.
+Some of the landmarks in the Vientiane city are That Luang Stupa (Great Sacred Stupa), Lao National Museum, Haw Phra Kaew Museum, Wat Sisaket, Patuxay Monument, Revolutionary Monument, Wat Simuang, Wat Ongtue, Wat Inpeng, Ta Lat Sao (Morning Market), Suan Wattanatham Bandapao (National Ethnic Cultural Park), Khau Midthaphab (Friendship Bridge), Xieng Khouan Buddha Park and the Hinkhanna Waterfall.

 Ta Lat Sao, the morning market is on Lanexang Avenue.
-It has three main buildings, each with two floors.
+It has 3 main buildings, each with 2 floors.
 It is the commercial center of Vientiane.
 The market has shops where Lao antiques, textiles, souvenirs, handicrafts, jewelry, and other imported goods are available.